Best Bathroom Sinks and How to Choose the Right One

 Bring the look of Bali into your home with this small stone bathroom sink.
 It’s hand crafted from Balinese granite and is what’s known as a vessel sink.
 It sits on top of the bathroom counter like a bowl.
 This bathroom sink also makes a bold statement and can serve as a focal point in a small bathroom.
 If you love the look of natural stone, this small stone sink can make a big splash.

-This Badeloft wall mounted stone resin sink is simply striking.
+This Badeloft stone resin wall mounted sink (WT-05) is simply striking.
 It is a wide sink with a flat surface area that gently slopes down into the basin.
 The flat surface area looks clean and modern when unadorned while also allowing sufficient counter space for hand soap, tissue, and other necessities.
 If you’d like a modern-looking sink without the bulky cabinetry, consider a wall mounted sink like this one.

 Vigo Glass Vessel Sink and Linus Faucet

 Here’s another stunning example of a vessel sink, this time in a glass.
 This VIGO “Amber Sunset” glass vessel sink comes with a Linus faucet set with an antique rubbed bronze finish.
 This is an absolutely gorgeous combination that looks lovely mounted on bathroom countertops or cabinet.
 You’ll love how the light plays with the amber, brown, and red colors of the glass vessel sink.

 Make a statement with an unusual freestanding sink.
 This cylindrical stone resin freestanding sink (SB-03-A) is luxurious and bold, yet it fits in with virtually any decor.
 Whether you have a large bathroom or limited space, this round free standing sink will be a gorgeous addition.

 Tempered Glass Faucet Pedestal Sink And Drain Combo